8go/matrix-commander/README.md

                         is published, then messages from this option are published.
   -i IMAGE [IMAGE ...], --image IMAGE [IMAGE ...]
                         Send this image.
-This option can be used multiple time to send multiple images.
+This option can be used multiple times to send multiple images.
 First images are send, then text messages are send.
+If you want to feed an image into matrix-commander via a pipe, via stdin, then specify the special character '-'.
+If '-' is specified as image file name, then the program will read the image data from stdin.
+If your image file is literally named '-' then use '\-' as filename in the argument. '-' may appear in any position, i.e. '-i image1.jpg - image3.png' will send 3 images out of which the second one is read from stdin. '-' may appear only once overall in all arguments.
   -a AUDIO [AUDIO ...], --audio AUDIO [AUDIO ...]
                         Send this audio file.
 This option can be used multiple time to send multiple audio files.
 First audios are